Abbasid revolution: Mesopotamia phase

+Massacre of Umayyad remnants

+The victors desecrated the tombs of the Umayyads in Syria, sparing only that of Umar II, and most of the remaining members of the Umayyad family were tracked down and killed.
+When Abbasids under Abd Allah ibn Ali declared amnesty for members of the Umayyad family, eighty gathered in Jaffa to receive pardons and all were massacred.
+It was said that the massacre took place during a gathering banquet, with Abd Allah reportedly continuing to dine throughout the event. ʿAbd Allah ibn Ali presented the mass killings of Umayyads as retaliation for Husayn's death at Karbala.

 Tactics

 Ethnic equality

 Militarily, the unit organization of the Abbasids was designed with the goal of ethnic and racial equality among supporters.
-When Abu Muslim recruited mixed Arab and Iranian officers along the Silk Road, he registered them based not on their tribal or ethno-national affiliations but on their current places of residence.
+When Abu Muslim recruited mixed Arab and Turks and Iranian officers along the Silk Road, he registered them based not on their tribal or ethno-national affiliations but on their current places of residence.
 This greatly diminished tribal and ethnic solidarity and replaced both concepts with a sense of shared interests among individuals.

 Propaganda

-The Abbasid Revolution provides an early medieval example of the effectiveness of propaganda.
+The Abbasid revolution provides an early medieval example of the effectiveness of propaganda.
 The Black Standard unfurled at the start of the revolution's open phase carried messianic overtones due to past failed rebellions by members of Muhammad's family, with marked eschatological and millennial slants.
 The Abbasids – their leaders descended from Muhammad's uncle Abbas ibn Abd al-Muttalib – held vivid historical reenactments of the murder of Muhammad's grandson Husayn ibn Ali by the army of the second Umayyad ruler Yazid I, followed by promises of retribution.
 Focus was carefully placed on the legacy of Muhammad's family while details of how the Abbasids actually intended to rule were not mentioned.
 While the Umayyads had primarily spent their energy on wiping out the Alid line of the prophetic family, the Abbasids carefully revised Muslim chronicles to put a heavier emphasis on the relationship between Muhammad and his uncle.

 The Abbasids spent more than a year preparing their propaganda drive against the Umayyads.
 There were a total of seventy propagandists throughout the province of Khorasan, operating under twelve central officials.